alessandrofelder/heftie-textbook/book/home.md

+# Handling Enourmous Files from 3D Imaging Experiments

-# Working with huge 3D imaging datasets
+Welcome to the textbook for working with huge 3D imaging datasets!

-This is a digital textbook explaining how to work with huge 3D imaging datsets using modern data formats.
+This textbook explains how to work with huge 3D imaging datsets using modern data formats.

+## Contents
 ```{tableofcontents}
 ```